 The corporate finance concentration is designed to teach the role of accounting in business management, financial planning and decision-making.
 The study of corporate finance, you develops knowledge in areas such as reporting to shareholders, managing costs, creating shareholder value, measuring performance and making strategic accounting and financing choices.

-Alan Taylor is a professor of economics and finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
-He is also a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts, and a research fellow of the Center for Economic Policy Research in London.
-He currently serve as a co-editor at the Journal of International Economics.
+Professor Alan Taylor teaches economics and finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
+He is also a research associate of the National Bureau of Economic Research in Cambridge, Mass., and a research fellow of the Center for Economic Policy Research in London.
+He serves as a co-editor at the Journal of International Economics.

 1 Shields Ave

 A leading expert in banking and corporate finance, Professor Robert Marquez tries to uncover the mechanisms that underlie the behavior of financial institutions.
-One important focus of his research now is the effect low interest rates have on banks and whether they encourage banks to take on more leverage.
+One important focus of his research is the effect low interest rates have on banks and whether they encourage banks to take on more leverage.
+Marquez joined the Graduate School of Management faculty in July 2012.

 Research Expertise: Investment management, capital markets, behavioral finance, empirical asset pricing

-Anna Scherbina has studied why even seemingly sophisticated mutual fund managers may irrationally hold onto stocks that have decreased in value.
+Associate Professor Anna Scherbina has studied why sophisticated mutual fund managers may irrationally hold onto stocks that have decreased in value.
 Her most recent research looks at price determination for luxury real estate, how news events impact stock prices and how the difference of opinion in financial markets effect asset returns.

 Associate Professor Roger Edelen’s primary research interest is institutional investing.
 Much of his work has focused on the influence of operational and organizational factors on mutual fund performance, particularly relating to funds’ trading practices and shareholder flow.
 His research also includes the role of agency conflicts in secondary-market trading, and pricing dynamics in primary security offerings.
 His teaching interests are investments and derivative securities.